 Council of the EU or the European Council together with the European Parliament fulfil legislative and budgetary functions, it also fulfils policymaking and coordination functions.
 The Council is chaired by the Presidency, one of the Member States holding the Presidency for 6-month period, and the General Secretariat of the Council.

-In the first half of 2023 (1 January 2022 – 30 June 2023) Sweden holds Presidency of the EU.
-More on Presiding country and its programme can be found on the Swedish Presidency website.
+In the second half of 2023 (1 July 2023 – 31 December 2023) Spain holds Presidency of the EU.
+More on Presiding country and its programme can be found on the Spanish Presidency website.

 The Council meeting preparations take place in working parties where expert-level discussions on issues to be discussed in the Council take place.
 The Ministry of Transport represents Latvia in these following Council working groups:

 - Working Party on Land Transport

 - Working Party on Transport – Intermodal Questions and Networks

 - Working Party on Telecommunications and Information Society

 - Working Party on Technical Harmonization (Motor Vehicles)